abhigyan-ach/root/README/ReleaseNotes/v632/index.md

 ## Deprecation and Removal
 - The RooFit legacy iterators are deprecated and will be removed in ROOT 6.34 (see section "RooFit libraries")
 - Some memory-unsafe RooFit interfaces were removed
-- Some redundant **RooDataSet** constructors are deprecated and will be removed in ROOT 6.34.
-  Please use the RooDataSet constructors that take RooFit command arguments instead
-- ROOT does not longer support Python 2.
-The minimum required Python version to build ROOT is 3.8.
-- Support for wildcard imports like `from ROOT import *` is dropped from PyROOT
-- Support for external (ie. non-builtin) libAfterImage is now deprecated and it will be removed in next release 6.34.

 ## Core Libraries